Capgemini/grade-ladder/src/flat/SE_Ladder-A06-SeniorSoftwareEngineer.md

 ## Technical Skills (Dex)
 You are a respected expert in your core language / technology and are sought for your opinion and guidance.

-You identify and promote shared development approaches, embedding them within your team_s practices.
+You identify and promote shared development approaches, embedding them within your team's practices.
 You are aware of emerging industry best practices and can lead initiatives to determine their appropriateness for use in your team.

 You care about the quality of the codebase and are continually looking for ways to improve it, as well as the experience of working with it.